bregman-arie/system-design-notebook/README.md

 * Does it scale if I add more users?
 * Is there a single point of failure in the design?
+* Don't be shy about asking for clarifications on a given system design.
+Some system design are vague on purpose

 ### What you might want to ask when you need to perform a system design